jodymarcialis/C_Plus_Plus-Essentials/README.md

 ## Graphs
 [TO BE ANNOUNCED] <br>
-A file that will contain different ways to use graphs with lists, alongside with different traversal algorithms (some well known/efficient, some less)
+A file that will contain different ways to use graphs with arrays and matrix, alongside with different traversal algorithms (some well known/efficient, some less)

 # How to compile and execute: